 Initiation of lactation and the role of prolactin

 As mentioned previously, the breasts are able to produce a sufficient amount of milk after delivery.
-However, the initiation of lactation occurs in the fifth week of pregnancy under the influence of prolactin hormone.
+However, the initiation of lactation occurs in the fifth week of pregnancy under the influence of the prolactin hormone.
 Prolactin is secreted by the anterior pituitary gland.
 Its blood levels begin to rise in the fifth week of pregnancy until delivery, at which its level is 10 times greater than in a non-pregnant female.

 The lactogenic effect of prolactin is supported by a hormone produced by the placenta called human chorionic somatomammotropin.

-The secretory effect of prolactin is inhibited by estrogen and progesterone during pregnancy, even though a few milliliters of fluid are secreted every day.
+The secretory effect of prolactin is inhibited by estrogen and progesterone during pregnancy, even though a few milliliters of fluid is secreted every day.
 This is a physiological response as, during pregnancy, the fetus gets all the nutrients from the maternal blood and does not require to be breastfed.

 As mentioned above, other hormones also play their role in the production of milk as they provide the required amino acids, fatty acids, glucose, and calcium.

 Role of hypothalamus in milk production

 Hypothalamus is known to stimulate the pituitary hormones.
 However, in case of prolactin, it has an inhibitory role.
 If the baby suckles the nipples, neuronal signals are sent to the hypothalamus and the inhibitory effect on secretion of prolactin is lost.
 Thus, prolactin is secreted by the pituitary gland leading to milk production.
 If there is an injury to the hypothalamic-hypophysial system, the inhibitory response is permanently lost causing an increase in prolactin secretion.
 There are two factors secreted by the hypothalamus:

 - Prolactin inhibitory hormone (PIH) which remains dominant most of the time and inhibits prolactin secretion.
 Dopamine, a PIH tends to decrease prolactin by 10-folds.